IBM-ICP4D/cloud-pak-ocp-4/doc/vmware-step-1-prepare-bastion.md

 * VMWare template (ova): Create nodes based on an OVA template that was uploaded to vSphere.

 Below you will find the infrastructure preparation steps required for each of the installation methods, along with the most-important inventory settings.

-### IPI installation
-This is the most straightforward installation method if your vSphere user can provision new virtual machines.
-The OpenShift installation process uploads a VM template and clones this into the bootstrap, masters and workers and provisions the clusters.
-Ensure that you have reviewed and adjusted the following additional settings in the inventory file:
-* DHCP range - Ensure that you have enough free IP addresses for all cluster nodes.
-* VIP addresses - Virtual IP adress for the API (masters) and the ingress (workers).
-* VM settings - vSphere server, data center, data store, resource pool, master and worker specs, number of masters and workers.
-* Nodes section - The sections for bootstrap, masters and workers will be ignored because OpenShift will determine the name of the nodes.
-However, do not remove the sections, they must exist.

-When running the prepare script in the next step, you must specify the vc_user and vc_password parameters.
-Make sure that you have them handy.

 ### PXE boot installation
 This is the preferred option if your vSphere user cannot provision new virtual machines or if you want to determine the names of your nodes or use static IP addresses.
 You can also use this option if your user _can_ create virtual machines but you want to have cnotrol over the cluster node names and IP addresses.
 Ensure you have reviewed and adjusted the following settings in the inventory file: